manikantannaren/mynetbeans/NB-Create-Archive/README.md

 Netbeans Plugin Create Archive
 ------------------------------

-The plugin is re-written using the ActionListener and @Action annotations of Netbeans.
+The plugin[Old name: Export As Archive](http://plugins.netbeans.org/plugin/10235/?show=true) is re-written using the ActionListener and @Action annotations of Netbeans.
 The changes with the previous version include
-1. @Messages used extensively
+*. @Messages used extensively
-2. Action registration using the @Action and java.util.List<DataObject>
+*.
+Action registration using the @Action and java.util.List<DataObject>
-3. Rely on selection context provided by the platform and rely on java.util.List<DataObject>
+*.
+Rely on selection context provided by the platform and rely on java.util.List<DataObject>
-4. Enables selecting multiple nodes
+*.
+Enables selecting multiple nodes
-5. If selected nodes belong to a hierarchy, the plugin will do the neccessary resolutions
+*.
+If selected nodes belong to a hierarchy, the plugin will do the neccessary resolutions *.
+If the first selected node is a "non-file" node like "Importany files" or "REST services" the action is disabled.
-6. If the first selected node is a "non-file" node like "Importany files" or "REST services" the action is disabled.
+*.
+Changed naming and labels